Cross-Tool Translation: Learning from Multiple AI Assistants¶

 style A fill:#f0f0f0,stroke:#333

-Asking the Tool to Translate
+Asking the tool to translate¶

-AI assistants can perform concept translation directly:
+AI assistants can translate concepts directly:

 In Copilot, .github/copilot-instructions.md sets project-wide behavior.